svarin92/evoGo/grammar/optimizations/README.md

     if len(simplified) != 3 {
         t.Errorf("Expected 3 productions, got %d", len(simplified))
     }

 }
 ```

 ## **Architecture and integration**

 ### 1. Integration with Genomizer
-This package is designed for use with the Genomizer, where grammars are dynamically modified by evolutionary mechanisms.
+This package is designed for use with the Genomizer project, where grammars are dynamically modified by evolutionary mechanisms.

-### 2. Addictions
+### 2. Dependencies
-* evoGo/model: Provides the data structures for rules and symbols.
+* evoGo/model: Provides data structures for rules and symbols.
-* golang.org/x/exp/slices: Used for operations on slices.
+* golang.org/x/exp/slices: Used for slice operations.

-## **Contribuer**
+## **Contributing**

 ### 1. Report a bug
 Open an issue on the GitHub repository with a clear description of the problem.